gaps-closure/gaps-closure.github.io/docs/C/03-05-autogen.md

 the types of arguments/return for each cross domain function, and whether that function parameter is an input, output or both.
 If the argument or return is an array, it will list the size of the parameter.

-This gedl is generated in an llvm `opt` pass which analyzes the code.
+This gedl is generated in an llvm `opt` pass which analyzes the divvied code.
 Whether a parameter is an input or output is given by heuristics which dictates whether certain function calls involving function parameters, such as `memset`, determine whether a given parameter is a input and output.
 If the `opt` pass is unable to infer whether a parameter is an input or output, then it will leave placeholders in the gedl json, given